ncatlab/nlab-content/pages/0/3/3/8/18330/content.md

 An **identity-on-objects [[functor]]** $F: A\to B$ between [[categories]] $A$ and $B$ is a [[functor]] whose underlying object function $F_{ob}: ob(A) \to ob(B)$ is a [[bijection]] $F_{ob}: ob(A) \simeq ob(B)$.
 \end{definition}

-However, this definition still goes against the [[principle of equivalence]], since it mentions equality of objects.
+However, this is just a [[bijective-on-objects functor]].
+Moreover, this definition still goes against the [[principle of equivalence]], since it mentions equality of objects.
 This is a limitation of all definitions of categories based in [[set theories]], since every object is a set, every category is a [[strict category]], and thus has equality of objects.

 One could attempt to the definition of equality so that equality is no longer a proposition, such as the case in [[type theory]], and accordingly alter the definition of category to reflect that equality of objects is no longer a proposition.